Ekliptor/bchd-monitor/README.md

 - check for gRPC connection getting lost more often than other nodes (and do a traceroute)
 - notify node operators via: Email, Telegram or Pushover
+- monitoring stats JSON is available at: http://localhost:8485/monitoring

 ## Building from source